neoremind/fluent-validator/README.md

 ### 2.2 Validate on fields or instances

 The `FluentValidator` uses `on()` method to either validate entire entities or just a single properties of the entity.
-You can add as much targets and its speicifed validators as possible.
+You can add as many targets and its specified validators as possible.

 The following shows validating on some properties of Car instance.